Pop icon

 A pop icon is a celebrity, character, or object whose exposure in popular culture is regarded as constituting a defining characteristic of a given society or era.
 The usage of the term is largely subjective since there are no definitively objective criteria.
 The categorization is usually associated with elements such as longevity, ubiquity and distinction.
-Moreover, "pop icon" status is distinguishable from other kinds of notoriety outside pop culture, such as with historic figures.
+Moreover, "pop icon" status is distinguishable from other kinds of notability outside pop culture, such as with historic figures.
 Some historic figures are recognized as having reached "pop icon" status during their era, and such status may continue into the present.
 Pop icons of previous eras include Benjamin Franklin and Mozart.

 Attributes and origins

-Marcel Danesi, a professor of semiotics and linguistic anthropology at the University of Toronto cited in Language, Society, and New Media: Sociolinguistics that the word "icon" is a "term of religious origin and used for the first time in celebrity culture to describe the American pop singer Madonna".
-Following description asserts that the word "is now used in reference to any widely known celebrity, male or female".
-Some dictionaries around the world such as Oxford Advanced Learner's Dictionary and the Diccionario panhispánico de dudas have included Madonna's name to illustrate the new meaning of "icon".
+Historians Asa Briggs and Peter Burke, explained that term "iconography" would pass into high culture, and later in the twentieth century, into popular culture, where "icon" refers to a secular celebrity like Madonna.
+She probably had a catalyst role, as Marcel Danesi, a professor of semiotics and linguistic anthropology at the University of Toronto cited in Language, Society, and New Media: Sociolinguistics that the word "icon" is a "term of religious origin" and arguably "used for the first time in celebrity culture to describe the American pop singer Madonna".
+Danesi also asserts that the word "is now used in reference to any widely known celebrity, male or female".
+Some international reference works such as Oxford Advanced Learner's Dictionary and the Diccionario panhispánico de dudas have included Madonna's name to illustrate the new meaning of "icon".
+After The Advocate called her the "greatest gay icon", Guy Babineau from Xtra Magazine stated in 2008: "I'm old enough to remember when people weren't called icons".